EightBitGuru/FAST-40/README.md

 ### Memory Requirements

-FAST-40 uses all of the 4K unexpanded RAM area for video display reconfiguration and requires a minimum of 3K expansion RAM in BLK0 (of which just under 1K is reserved and the remaining 2.1K left free for BASIC).
+FAST-40 uses all of the 4K unexpanded RAM area for video display reconfiguration and requires a minimum of 3K expansion RAM in BLK0 (of which just under 2K is left free for BASIC).

-If 8K (or 16K/24K) expansion RAM is also present in BLK1/2/3 then FAST-40 will make all 8K blocks available for BASIC and the 'lost' 2.1K in BLK0 available for machine-code programs.
+If 8K (or 16K/24K) expansion RAM is also present in BLK1/2/3 then FAST-40 will make all 8K blocks available for BASIC and the 'lost' 2K in BLK0 available for machine-code programs.

 ### New RESET Command